 While the personal impact of this knowledge was fairly significant, upon introspection, I realized two things: that acts of nature could have a profound impact on a country’s otherwise stable and thriving economy; and that what happens in a country so far removed from my worries could actually add to them.
 What had seemed a “sure thing” turned out to be quite the opposite, and – unlike the remedies offered by economists and stimulus checks – there wasn’t anything that could be done about it.
 After all, while you can undo mistakes made by foolish government officials, you can’t undo an earthquake or a tsunami.

 How Global Events Are Tied To A Small Business

 This realization has shown me again how tightly intertwined the economies of countries are, even those who tout themselves as independent.
 It has also shown me that the suffering of strangers can easily dovetail with my own troubles.
 While I will not try to pretend that my six months of unemployment compares to the suffering of those who lost so much in the Japanese earthquake and tsunami, this knowledge has not only served to place my troubles into proper perspective, but to understand how much worse it could be.

 For those who mistakenly dismiss stories of other people’s problems as separate from their own and therefore inconsequential, I urge you to broaden your worldview.
 It is easy to change the channel when the news comes on, in favor of the newest sitcom or reality show.
-To only be able to envision yourself in the shoes of others, but to also see the impact that their everyday lives can have on your everyday life can be an enlightening experience, and can help you to have a better overall understanding of how the world works and what you, as an individual, can do to help it run just a little smoother.
+To only be able to envision yourself in the shoes of others, but to also see the impact that their everyday lives can have on your everyday life can be an enlightening experience, and can help you to have a better overall understanding of how the world works and what you, as an individual or small business, can do to help it run just a little smoother.